KevinFasusi/supplychainpy/README.md

 - ...

-without having to write several formulas excel, use VBA or manual processes that do not scale.
+This can be achieved without having to write several excel formulas, use VBA or manual processes that do not scale.
 This functionality is scalable and can be achieved in about 10 lines of code.

 ##Quick Install